AdobeDocs/experience-manager-forms-cloud-service.en/help/using-aem-translation-workflow-to-localize-adaptive-forms.md

 noindex: true
 ---

-# Using AEM translation workflow to localize Adaptive Forms and document of record {#using-aem-translation-workflow-to-localize-adaptive-forms-and-document-of-record}
+# Using AEM translation workflow to localize Adaptive Forms and Document of Record {#using-aem-translation-workflow-to-localize-adaptive-forms-and-document-of-record}

 Localized forms help you serve a wider audience across geographies.
 Adobe Experience Manager translation workflow helps you localize Adaptive Forms and their documents of record .
 You can use **machine translation** or **human translators** to localize an Adaptive Form.

 This article explains the process to use AEM translation workflow with Adaptive Forms and documents of record.

-## Localizing an Adaptive Form and document of record using machine translation {#localizing-an-adaptive-form-and-document-of-record-using-machine-translation}
+## Localizing an Adaptive Form and Document of Record using machine translation {#localizing-an-adaptive-form-and-document-of-record-using-machine-translation}

-The machine translation service immediately translates your content in Adaptive Form and document of record.
+The machine translation service immediately translates your content in Adaptive Form and Document of Record.
 AEM Forms is pre-configured to use a trial version of Microsoft Translator for machine translation.
-Perform the following steps to enable machine translation for your Adaptive Forms and document of record:
+Perform the following steps to enable machine translation for your Adaptive Forms and Document of Record:

 1. On the AEM Forms UI, select a form, and tap the **Add Dictionary** option.
 1. In **Add Dictionary to Translation Project** screen, select the **Create a new translation project** or **Add to an existing translation project** option.